2gatherproject/decentralized-social-apps-guide/README.md

 * [DIDComm](https://github.com/decentralized-identity/didcomm-messaging) - The purpose of DIDComm Messaging is to provide a secure, private communication methodology built atop the decentralized design of DIDs (see below).
 Intended to work over any transport.
 * [Enigma](https://enigma.co/) - Secure "secret contract" protocol extended from Ethereum.
 Founders of [Secret Network](https://scrt.network/)
 * [Ethereum blockchain](https://www.ethereum.org/)
+* [Farcaster](https://github.com/farcasterxyz/protocol) - Farcaster is a community-created protocol for building decentralized social applications.
+Developers can use Farcaster to build new, decentralized social networks, letting the protocol deal with the hard problems of managing user identities and data.
+Users can create a new account that they control and sign up to use any of these applications.
+Users are always in control of their data and identity and can switch freely between applications.
 * [Fluid Framework](https://fluidframework.com/docs/) - for managing state for collaborative decentralized apps.
 Requires servers for operation.
 * [GNU:Net](https://gnunet.org/en/) - Private, decentralized networking stack with file sharing, messaging, etc. layers.
 An official GNU project.
 * [Gun](https://github.com/amark/gun) - P2P CRDT protocol implementation